How to use your Windows 10 PC as Wi-Fi extender

 - That’s all.

 As already mentioned, this is the free method in which you can use your Windows 10 computer as a Wi-Fi extender.
-The other solution consists in buying wireless repeater software that can act as a real wireless repeater.
+The other solution consists of buying wireless repeater software that can act as a real wireless repeater.

 In that respect, Connectify might be the best choice to make – the software is available under three different pricing plans with the cheapest one starting from $50.